kubevirt/user-guide/docs/operations/hotplug_volumes.md

     Hypervisors may also start rejecting overly long serials instead of truncating them in the future so it's advised to avoid the implicit truncation by testing the desired serial length range with the desired device and hypervisor combination.

 ```

+### Retain hotplugged volumes after restart
+In many cases it is desirable to keep hotplugged volumes after a VM restart.
+It may also be desirable to be able to unplug these volumes after the restart.
+The `persist` option makes it impossible to unplug the disks after a restart.
+If you don't specify `persist` the default behaviour is to retain hotplugged volumes as hotplugged volumes after a VM restart.
+This makes the `persist` flag mostly obsolete unless you want to make a volume permanent on restart.

 ### Persist
 In some cases you want a hotplugged volume to become part of the standard disks after a restart of the VM.